marklogic-community/marklogic-samplestack/README.md

 1) **Database**

-This version of Samplestack is intended to run with MarkLogic 8.0
+This version of Samplestack is intended to run with MarkLogic 8.0-1.1.
+Note: There is no direct upgrade path from Early Access releases of MarkLogic 8 to this release.
+Perform a full uninstall, including manually deleting data directories.

 2) **Middle Tier - Application Server**